-DON’T just paint your fence black cause it’s trendy
+DON’T just paint your fence black because it’s trendy.

-I do love this combination (below).
+The combination shown below is lovely as well.
 Hopefully it’s in a yard attached to a contemporary looking house that repeats the black and wood.
 Don’t do this if you have a traditional house with white trim.

 Over to you my lovelies, please tell me, what colour is your fence?

-And then, share about the maintenance, and whether you agree with me on just leaving it a lovely, neutral, easy-to-maintain, weathered grey, haha.
+And then, let me know about the maintenance and whether you agree with me on just leaving it a lovely, neutral, easy-to-maintain, weathered grey… ha, ha.